Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 AI agent assistants should be equipped with escalation capabilities to ensure complex or sensitive tasks are handled appropriately while maintaining a high containment rate for simpler situations.

-So, if a customer raises a technical issue, the assistant can transfer it to a support representative, including a summary of the interaction for a smooth handoff.
+If a customer raises a technical issue, the assistant can transfer it to a support representative, including a summary of the interaction for a smooth handoff.

 1. Identify key business needs